-The Commonwealth Department of the Environment and Energy is responsible for administration of the EPBC Act.
-The Commonwealth Department of Agriculture is responsible for administration of animal and plant quarantine legislation.
+The Department of Agriculture, Water and the Environment is responsible for administration of the EPBC Act and for administration of animal and plant biosecurity legislation.
 The Department of Home Affairs is responsible for administration of the Customs (Prohibited Imports) Regulations 1956.